mtumilowicz/elasticsearch7-relations-among-documents-workshop/workshop/workshop.md

+# object
 ## single case
-1. we want to index document like that
+1. we want to index document
     * note that in address we will have always single object (not an array)
     ```
     {